-Introduction 1
+1 Introduction

 Making records of wildlife is essentially simple.
 You see a species you recognise, you write down the place and date and send it to the person who collects the records.
 Over the years this basic procedure has been elaborated to the point where the idea of sending in a record can be daunting.
 These notes are intended to remove any concerns about how to record plants in Dorset.
-It really isn't difficult and we need your observation.
+It really isn't difficult and we need your observations.

 There are two organisations that would like to receive your records: Dorset Environmental Records Centre (DERC) and the Botanical Society of the British Isles (BSBI).
-The BSBI appoints a recorder for every vicecounty1.
+The BSBI appoints a recorder for every vice-county1.
 In Dorset the vice-county recorder and DERC work closely together and you may send the information to either.
 We have reviewed the forms and procedures to make collecting records as straightforward as possible for all stages in the process.

-Broadly speaking, records are collected in two ways: a list of all species within a defined area, or of a single species of interest.
-In the latter case it is common for much more information to be collected about its location and a Rare Plant Recording form has been designed.
+Broadly speaking, records are collected in two ways: a list of all species within a defined area, or a record(s) of a single species of interest.
+In the latter case, it is common for much more information to be collected about its location and a Rare Plant Recording form has been designed for this.
 Special surveys are run from time to time and different forms may be designed for them, with guidance on how to complete them.

-Basic requirements 2
+2 Basic requirements